FartyPants/Playground/README.md

 ## Merge (stack) Two Lora's

 - works on Transformers models (or gptq-for-llama) that uses PEFT
-- go to tab Model and add two LoRAs
+- go to tab Model and add two LoRAs (Note: they must have the same RANK)
 - go back to playground and refresh the Activate LoRA...

   ![image](https://github.com/FartyPants/Playground/assets/23346289/1d7c35be-28ef-4db5-b5c2-e33d8fe16fd9)